NLPH/NLPH/README.md

-# The Open Natural Language Processing in Hebrew Project (NLPH)
+# The Open Natural Language Processing in Hebrew Project

 ## Vision